DO YOU KNOW YOUR BRA SIZE?

 Take your measurement in inches.

-THE SECOND MEASUREMENT AND "CALCULATING" YOUR BRA SIZE
+Step 2 - THE SECOND MEASUREMENT AND "CALCULATING" YOUR BRA SIZE

 The second step involves measuring around your back and the fullest part of your bust.
 The fullest part of your bust is usually around the areola, but it can be different depending on your unique shape.
 This time you want to be measuring over your breasts.
 Again, you want to make sure that you aren’t holding your breath and your arms should be relaxed at your side.
 Keep the measuring tape level and parallel with the floor, and make sure you’re not pulling it too tight or holding it too loose.